WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

   + Ex: ```mkdir ~/project/xproject/component/ycomponent/context``` given Component name of 'ycomponent'.
 + Create a Component's build context directory directory.
 A build context directory encapsulates all the resources required to successfully build a docker image.
   + Ex: ```mkdir ~/project/xproject/component/ycomponent/context/build```
 + Create and save a Dockerfile to a Component's build context directory.
-  + Ex:
+  + Ex: Produces a Component that's slightly different from ubuntu:12:04.

         ```
-        echo "FROM ubuntu:12.04"        > ~/project/xproject/component/ycomponent/context/build/Dockerfile
+        echo 'FROM ubuntu:12.04'        > ~/project/xproject/component/ycomponent/context/build/Dockerfile
         echo "ENV DIFF 'MakeItUnique'" >> ~/project/xproject/component/ycomponent/context/build/Dockerfile
-        echo "ENTRYPOINT [/bin/bash]"  >> ~/project/xproject/component/ycomponent/context/build/Dockerfile
+        echo 'ENTRYPOINT [/bin/bash]'  >> ~/project/xproject/component/ycomponent/context/build/Dockerfile
         ```

-        Creates a component named ycomponent that's slightly different from ubuntu:12:04.
+##### Project: Build

-+ Build a Component's image:
++ Build all Components associated to the Project:
   + Ex:

         ```
         cd ~/project/xproject
         dlw build
         ```

-The above satisifies the minimal effort to define a viable Project that builds a single component.
+##### Project: Report

-+ Report on a Component's related images:
++ Report on a Project's related images:
-  + Ex:
-        ```
-        dlw images
-        ```
-        Should return an extended form of the ```docker images``` report with only a single row of 'ycomponent' information.
+  + Ex: ```dlw images``` Should return an extended form of the ```docker images``` report with only a single row of 'ycomponent' information.

+##### Project: Run

-To run a Component and attach to its tty:
+Create new containers for all Components then run and attach to their ttys.

 + Add the 'run' 'context' directory to the Component's definition.
   + Ex: ```mkdir ~/project/xproject/component/ycomponent/context/run```

-+ Run a Component's container
++ Create the file named DOCKER_CMMDLINE_OPTION and populate it with run options of '-i --tty'.
+This file preserves these options to ensure a terminal can be attached to the Component's derivative container and reflect a tty interface without having to specify them on every ```dlw run``` command.
+  + Ex: ```echo '-i --tty' > ~/project/xproject/component/ycomponent/context/run/DOCKER_CMMDLINE_OPTION```
++ Create containers for all Components and run them deferring terminal attachment.
+  + Ex: ```dlw run -d``` Constructs a container from the ycomponent image and runs it.
+Should output the Docker GUID for the newly constructed and running container.
++ Attach a Project's active container terminal instances to either a new or an existing screen session.
+  + Ex: ```dlw screen``` Creates a screen session named 'xproject' with a single active tty session for container derived from 'ycomponent'.
++ Use [GNU screen](http://www.gnu.org/software/screen/) command to screen
+  + Ex: ```screen -r``` Attaches the current GNU screen session named ```<PID>.xproject```.

+##### Project: Remove Images

+Removes all Images and derivative Containers associated to a Project from the Local Docker Registry.
+However, data maintained in the Project's Component Catalog remains untouched.

++ ```dlw rmi -f --dlwrm --dlwcomp-ver=all -- all```

 ### Exploring Commands